 Schools Ambassadors 2017

-Nine inaugural Schools Ambassadors have been appointed as part of the St Peter's College Schools Ambassadors Project for 2017.
+Nine inaugural Schools Ambassadors have been appointed as part of the St Peter's College Foundation Schools Ambassador Project for 2017.
 They are:

 Gill Dale is Assistant Headteacher and Head of Sixth Form at King David High School in Liverpool.
 Gill is a Chemistry teacher, and has been teaching A level for 19 years.
 Her school has small numbers of pupils achieving AAA+ at A level each year, and very few pupils apply to Oxford.
 She would like to gain insight into the required standards to make a successful application, and also to update and extend her knowledge and understanding of new advances in chemistry and biochemistry.
 Gill will be working with Prof Mark Moloney, concentrating on understanding DNA and other biological molecules from a chemist’s perspective.